 This year’s squad will have 10 white players and seven Black players, he said.
 “I’m not saying we have the most diverse team Emory has ever had,” he said, but the program has created an environment that promotes diversity.
 The pool of potential players “should be so big it’ll include all kinds of people,” according to Copp.
 However, “we don’t have a Black coach on staff, and we should,” he said.

 “If you need my help,” Barbee said with a smile, “let me know.”

 “It’s just how we are programmed,” Barbee said about bias, noting she’s looking to help hire an administrative assistant at the church.
-To keep her own biases at bay, she’s numbered each person’s application in case she knows the candidate.
-Only after the list of applicants has been pared to the top five will she begin contacting references.
-“I understand I have biases,” she said.
+To keep her own biases at bay, she is numbered each person’s application in case she knows the candidate.
+Only after the list of applicants has been pared to the top five will she begin contacting references., “I understand I have biases,” she said.